sid-1998/booknotes/system-design/system-design-interview/Design Whatsapp/whatsapp.md

 ### How websocket connection is established between client and chat server
 - user makes a request, It goes to a API Gateway.
 The API Gateway does authentication(based on token, or password). and finds a suitable chat server and sends its connection info back to userA, so that userA can initiate a websocket connection request.
 Chat server after getting req sends back an ack is to user and a websocket connection is created.
 This info is mapped by session service in session db.

-- The responsibility of finding a suitable chat server can be delegated to a **Service Discovery**(Eg, Apache Zookeeper).
+- **Service Discovery**(Eg, Apache Zookeeper).
 The Zookeeper dynamically registers any new chat servers added.
-Monitor health and load on servers and can take intelligent decision.
+Monitor health and maintain a updated list of all servers.
+Gateway queries the service discovery to get this list and route the request.

 ## Sent + delivered + read receipts